Welcome, Prospective Students!

 Interprofessional Education and Tracks

 Educational content is enhanced through the applications of family-centered care, behavioral and psychosocial perspectives as well as social and community initiatives for health and wellness.
 The program has integrated content in public health, oral health, professionalism, and interprofessional education.
-Students with a personal area of interest may also have the opportunity to participate in specialized tracks to enhance learning in Rural, Global Health, and Pediatric Critical and Acute Care.
+Students with a personal area of interest may also have the opportunity to participate in specialized tracks to enhance learning such as Rural Health and Pediatric Critical and Acute Care.

 Clinical Experience and Affiliates